zktuong/dandelion/docs/README.rst

 BCR/V(D)J data from 10x Genomics 5' solution!
 It streamlines the pre-processing, leveraging some tools from immcantation suite, and integrates with scanpy/anndata for single-cell BCR analysis.
 It also includes a couple of functions for visualization.
+Try it out on Google Colab above!

 Overview
 --------